tathaibinh/Color-Luminance-Detection/README.md

 ## Use cases

-* Detect background color of an element and set the font color accordingly.
+* Detect background color of an element and set font color accordingly.